UiPath/ProcessMining-devkit-connector/documentation/development/introduction.md

-## Tooling
+# Tooling

-- DBT to handle the complete development workflow from raw data to transformed data, including testing and documentation: [What is DBT?](https://www.getdbt.com/product/what-is-dbt/)
+- DBT is used to handle the complete development workflow from raw data to transformed data, including testing and documentation: [What is DBT?](https://www.getdbt.com/product/what-is-dbt/)

   A Slack community for professionals working with DBT is available for which access can be requested here: [Get dbt](https://www.getdbt.com/community/)